-Increasing tobacco use in the WHO Eastern Mediterranean Region
+Tobacco use is increasing in the Eastern Mediterranean Region.

-- = Tobacco consumption is increasing in many countries in the Region.
-Egypt, the Islamic Republic of Iran, and Pakistan are expected to be among the top growth countries, with respect to tobacco consumption, worldwide, in the next 40 years. - = Cigarettes are the most prevalent form of regulated tobacco, but other forms of tobacco are also prevalent in the Region.
+- Tobacco consumption is increasing in many countries in the Region.
+Egypt, the Islamic Republic of Iran and Pakistan are expected to be among the top growth countries, with respect to tobacco consumption, worldwide, in the next 40 years. - Cigarettes are the most prevalent form of regulated tobacco, but other forms of tobacco are also prevalent in the Region.
 Waterpipe tobacco is the most popular, with Egypt and Saudi Arabia estimated to account for over 40% of the market worldwide.
 Smokeless tobacco is prevalent in countries such as Afghanistan, Pakistan and Yemen, with its use increasing in the rest of the Region as well.